-We'll practice several techniques using hands, fingers, thumbs, forearms, elbows, knees, feet, toes, heels and occasionally your entire body to apply pressure in supine, prone, seated and side-lying positions with a focus on body mechanics to ensure a sustainable practice.
+We'll practice several techniques using hands, fingers, thumbs, forearms, elbows, knees, feet, toes, heels, and occasionally your entire body to apply pressure in supine, prone, seated and side-lying positions with a focus on body mechanics to ensure a sustainable practice.
 Along with these, we’ll practice a little Thai yoga for self-care, verbal and non-verbal communicating, making smooth transitions, and using intention and intuition in this hands-on, relaxed learning experience.
-We'll introduce the Thai energetic system, the importance of self-care ritual, wind gates, common acupressure points and abdominal massage.
+We'll introduce the Thai energetic system, the importance of self-care rituals, wind gates, common acupressure points, and abdominal massage.

 All practice is in the traditional style, fully clothed, on a mat on the floor.
 Each student will receive a handbook including illustrated instructions for the various Thai massage techniques we practice.
 This course will help to lay a solid foundation to build your Thai bodywork skills upon.

-Luk pra kob is the perfect compliment to Thai massage therapy or any other massage modality you may practice.
-We provide the herbal compresses and steamers to use during class.
-Each student receives a compress to take home for practice, an illustrated handbook of techniques learned, and helpful information on where to acquire herbs, poultices and steamers.
+Luk pra kob is the perfect complement to Thai massage therapy or any other massage modality you may practice.
+We provide herbal compresses and steamers to use during class.
+Each student receives a compress to take home for practice, an illustrated handbook of techniques learned, and helpful information on where to acquire herbs, poultices, and steamers.

 Illustration by Peter Bird